Llenar70/allye-doc/CausalTree.md

 *   **Data Variables**
     *   **Treatment Variable**:
-        *   **Select binary treatment variable**: Select the column to be used as the treatment variable.
-Only binary discrete variables are listed.
+        *   **Select treatment variable**: Select the column to be used as the treatment variable.
+The selected control value is encoded as 0; all other categories are aggregated as treated (=1).
-        *   **Select control group value (encoded as 0)**: Select the value within the treatment variable that represents the control group.
+        *   **Select control group value (encoded as 0)**: Select the value within the treatment variable that represents the control group (others become 1).
     *   **Outcome Variable**:
         *   **Select outcome variable**: Select the column to be used as the outcome variable.
+If a binary Discrete outcome is selected, also choose the positive class to map y into 0/1.
     *   **Covariates**:
         *   Drag and drop variables to be used in the analysis into this list.
 The variables listed here will be used as splitting conditions for the tree.
     *   **Meta Variables**:
         *   Move variables not used in the analysis but to be kept in the data to this list.
 *   **Causal Tree Settings**
-    *   **Maximum Depth**: Sets the maximum depth of the tree to be created.
-A larger value results in a more complex model but also increases the risk of overfitting.
+    *   **Maximum Depth**: Sets the maximum depth of the tree.
+    *   **Min Samples per Leaf**: Minimum number of samples required at a leaf node.
+    *   **Random State**: Seed for reproducible results (set -1/None for non-deterministic).
+    *   **Evaluation Method**: Choose between `In-sample (all data)` and `Cross-validated (OOF)`.
+When CV is selected, AUUC/Qini and related plots are computed from out-of-fold predictions.
+You can configure the number of folds.
     *   **Feature Importance Method**: Select the method for calculating feature importance.
-        *   `Impurity-based Feature Importance`: Calculated based on how much a split in the tree reduces the impurity (e.g., Gini impurity) of the outcome variable.
-It's fast but can be biased.
+        *   `Impurity-based Feature Importance`: Uses the tree's internal split-based importance.
-        *   `Permutation-based Feature Importance`: Measures importance by shuffling the values of a specific feature and measuring how much the model's performance degrades.
-It's more reliable but computationally expensive.
+        *   `Permutation-based Feature Importance`: Uses `sklearn.inspection.permutation_importance` on the model’s CATE predictions (measures prediction sensitivity).
+More reliable but computationally expensive.
 *   **Apply Button**
     *   Executes the Causal Tree analysis based on the set parameters.
 Becomes active when all required variables are selected.